pallab-gain/android-rtmpdump/readme.md

 Write our own code in dump folder ...
 Simple Hello World code just added now...
 Will add complete code by the time I finished it.

-Checkout example branch for sample code.
-It's in baby phase.
-I just started writing it ....
+#Checkout example branch for sample code.
+    1. jni for jni code
+    2. src for java scource code